 Clinical Studies

 Sexual problems are common.
-Based on a National Health and Social Life Survey, women are more prone to have sexual complaints as compared to men — and this mostly involves physical aspects like dryness, dyspareunia (pain during intercourse), and low libido.
+Based on a National Health and Social Life Survey, women are more prone to have sexual complaints compared to men — and this mostly involves physical aspects like dryness, dyspareunia (pain during intercourse), and low libido.
 In fact, Female Sexual Dysfunction (FSD) affects 20-50% of women and most of the time, this issue is not addressed and treated properly.

 Research shows that, women with FSD are most commonly affected by: Orgasmic Disorder, Low Libido, and Lubrication Problems.

-33.9% are unable to reach orgasm (orgasmic disorder )
+33.9% are unable to reach orgasm ( Orgasmic Disorder)

-33.8% experience low desire to engage with partner (low libido )
+33.8% experience low desire to engage with partner ( Low Libido)

 27.8% have poor lubrication

-27.6% have difficulty with sexual response (arousal disorder )
+27.6% have difficulty with sexual response ( Arousal Disorder)

 22.5% encounter pain

-2016, AJRP conducted a local study involving menopausal respondents.
-These patients experienced symptoms of FSD (such as dry genitalia, discomfort in penetration, lack of sexual desire/interest, does not experience orgasm).
+In 2016, AJRP conducted a local study involving menopausal respondents.
+These patients experienced symptoms of FSD (such as dry genitalia, discomfort in penetration, lack of sexual desire/interest, or not experiencing orgasm).
 Over the course of 3-4 weeks, they were advised to apply VSENSE® daily.

-Based on the data gathered, these patients have shown trend on improvement on the rate of sexual enjoyment — less pain and discomfort during intercourse, increased sex drive, and better lubrication.
+Based on the data gathered, these patients have shown a trend of improvement in the rate of sexual enjoyment — less pain and discomfort during intercourse, increased sex drive, and better lubrication.

 Turn Life On

-What is VSENSE?
+What is VSENSE®?

 VSENSE® is a globally patented gel formulation derived from natural ingredients.
 Its active ingredient is Visnadine, a natural ingredient that helps to increase blood supply rate, improving sensitivity for a faster reach in sexual arousal.
-Clinical tests have demonstrated VSENSE® ‘s benefits in producing an adequate degree of lubrication as well as clitoral swelling, resulting in a pleasant feeling of warmth and total well-being.
+Clinical tests have demonstrated VSENSE®’s benefits in producing an adequate degree of lubrication and clitoral swelling, resulting in a pleasant feeling of warmth and total well-being.

 With a pH level of 6.0, VSENSE® is well-tolerated and does not leave any traces on garments.
 It has also been extensively tested.